ManyDesigns/Portofino/demo-tt/src/main/docker/aws_ecs/README.md

 ```
 aws ecs register-task-definition --cli-input-json demo-tt-taskdef.json
 #take note of the task definition ARN
-#you can see it again with
+#we can see it again with:
 aws ecs list-task-definitions
 ```

 Then, we'll want to create a service (c) to keep that task running.
-But first, let's make sure we have the necessary network resources.
-We'll only have to create these once.
+But first, let's make sure we have the necessary network resources:

 ```
 aws elbv2 create-load-balancer \